afmurillo97/POS/README.md

 ### Setting Up User Accounts

-To access the system locally, you'll need to create user accounts with the following credentials:
+To access the system locally, you will need to create user accounts with the following credentials depending on the roles you want to view:

 * **Manager Account:**
   - **Email:** manager@pointofsale.com